Table of Contents[Hide][Show]

 This attraction is part of the Union Station extravaganza of events and entertainment.
 Take a ride at night and try to spot the lights of the city any time of year (thought the view really shines during Christmas in St. Louis).

 The behemoth museum and adventure park is rife with pathways, tunnels, stairs, slides and general oddities to keep explorers big and small very busy.
-Adults will feel like kids again as they try to keep up with the younger crowd through the squeezes and labyrinth of architectural and art installation adventures.
-Masks are required indoors, a flashlight isn’t a terrible idea for the caverns.
+Adults will feel like kids again as they try to keep up with the younger crowd through the squeezes and labyrinths of architectural and art installation adventures.
+A flashlight isn’t a terrible idea for the caverns.

 SheBuysTravel Tip: Do take up the front desk on their offer of bracelets with cell phone numbers for kids — within 15 minutes of arrival, and during the epic adventure of the 10-story slide, I managed to misplace my children.
 However, I had briefed them on this possible occurrence, so they knew the plan for a meet-up and stuck together for safety.